The Creature Under The Overpass

 Fear took hold of him instantly.

-In between the concrete lines undergirding the road above, the shape of a man in a sprawl.
+In between the concrete lines undergirding the road above, the shape of a “man” in a sprawl appeared.
 Arms and legs gripping the overhangs, it hung up there in the shadows.
 Smiling.
 Drooling.
-Long, curved teeth wove out of the man’s mouth.
-His legs bent backward at an impossible angle.
+Long, curved teeth wove out of a gaping maw.
+Elongated legs bent backward at an impossible angle.
 The creature’s eyes were wide and they lasered down into young Sho’s soul.

 Sho froze, knees trembling, car breeze nearly toppling him over.